larrybird805/ZoHo/README.md

 # ZoHo
 All things ZoHo.
-See functions folder for code as of July 18, 2024
+See functions folder for code as of July 18, 2024 This is currently all code pulled from the contractors.
+When we go over and rewrite everything can we PLEASE use standard naming convention.
+Camel case preferred.

 ## Flows
 Webhooks are all ${webhookTrigger.payload} and most of these Flows follow the format: